KingSora/OverlayScrollbars/README.md

  - A simple, powerful and good documented API.
  - High browser compatibility (<b>IE8+</b>, <b>Safari6+</b>, <b>Firefox</b>, <b>Opera</b>, <b>Chrome</b> and <b>Edge</b>).
  - Usage of the most recent technologies to ensure maximum efficiency and performance on newer browsers.
+ - Can be used without any dependencies or with jQuery.
  - Automatic update detection - after the initialization you don't have to worry about updating.
  - Mouse and touch support.
  - Textarea support.